Video Analytics with Zero-streaming Cameras: Introduction

-\paragraph{Zero streaming \& its use cases} How to analyze videos produced by many low-cost cameras?
-We advocate for cameras to capture videos to their cheap local storage without uploading any, i.e., ``zero streaming''; only in response to \textit{retrospective} queries, the cloud reaches out to a queried camera, coordinating with it and processing the queried videos.
+\paragraph{Zero streaming \& its use cases} How to analyze cold videos produced by numerous low-cost cameras?
+We advocate for a system model dubbed ``zero streaming''.
+(1) Cameras continuously capture videos to their local storage without uploading any.
+(2) Only in response to a retrospective query, the cloud reaches out to the queried camera and coordinates with it to process the queried video.
+(3) While the video is being processed, the system presents users with inexact yet useful results; it continuously refines the results until query completion~\cite{ola}.
+In this way, a user may \textit{explore} videos through interactive queries, e.g., aborting an ongoing query based on inexact results and issuing a new query with revised parameters~\cite{eva,eureka}.
+Zero streaming has rich use cases, for example:

-As shown in Figure~\ref{fig:scenario}, zero streaming represents an extreme design point -- shifting most analytics activities from video capture time to query execution time.
-As a result, the cameras consume no network bandwidth for video capture, scaling to massive deployment even under frugal network condition.
-Such cameras particularly suit deployment in remote areas, where network may be provisioned on-demand through long-range wireless~\cite{lora}.
-Zero streaming further lowers the compute cost: it works with wimpy camera CPUs and requires cloud resource only at query time.